Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 Warren Buffett5-6 hours daily80% reading, 20% thinking

-Mark Cuban3+ hours dailyIndustry news, competitive intelligence
+Mark Cuban4-5 hours dailyIndustry news, competitive intelligence

 Jeff BezosBooks over newsLong-form thinking over short-term noise

-This is why AI summarization works so well for busy founders—it provides the depth extraction without requiring the time investment of reading every word.
+Notice the pattern: these founders prioritize depth over breadth.
+They would rather deeply understand one newsletter's argument than skim 20 superficially.
+This is why AI summarization works for busy founders โ€” it delivers depth extraction without the time investment of reading every word.

 Implementing These Habits: Your 30-Day Action Plan